As an investor in international stocks via several index funds, I’ve considered and reconsidered in which account I ought to hold those funds.

 Results for Decent Money in Michigan

-The gap between the taxation on the two types of dividends has narrowed to only a 7% difference.
+The gap between the taxation on the two types of dividends has narrowed to only a 7% difference (19.25% versus 26.25%).
 How does that impact what we owe?

 I think it’s fair to say that, at this income level, it doesn’t matter much where you keep your international funds in terms of tax-efficiency.
-You’re looking at a potential tax savings of one McDonald’s value meal if you get it just right.
-With the advent of the Spicy McNugget, that optimization might actually be worth it, though, I suppose.
+We’re now talking about dozens of dollars.

 Results for the Florida Medical Resident or Retiree